A numerical method for the fractional Zakharov-Kuznetsov equation: Numerical Experiments

 with parameters $c_1=0.5$, $c_2=0.2$, $\theta_1=0$, $\theta_2=0$, $x_1=-15$, $x_2=0$, and $y_1=y_2=0$.
 The computational domain is $\Omega = [-20\pi, 20\pi]^2$ with $N=512$ in each direction and a time step $\Delta t = 1/(N\|u_0\|_{L^{\infty}(\Omega)})$ over the time interval $t \in [0,60]$.

 Figure \ref{fig:soliton_interaction} presents a comprehensive analysis of soliton interactions across different fractional orders.
-Panel (a) reveals the significant impact of fractional order $\alpha$ on soliton dynamics: as $\alpha$ increases from 1.2 to 2.0, the enhanced dispersion leads to faster propagation speeds and more pronounced wave spreading.
+Panel (a) reveals the significant impact of fractional order $\alpha$ on soliton dynamics: as $\alpha \in \{0.5, 1, 1.5, 1.9 ,2 \}$, the enhanced dispersion leads to faster propagation speeds and more pronounced wave spreading.
 The larger-amplitude soliton ($3c_1=1.5$) consistently overtakes the smaller one ($3c_2=0.6$) across all fractional orders, but the interaction characteristics vary substantially with $\alpha$.
 For lower fractional orders ($\alpha=1.2$), the reduced dispersion results in more localized interaction and slower propagation, while higher orders ($\alpha=2.0$) exhibit stronger dispersive effects that accelerate the solitons and modify the interaction profile.
 Panels (b)-(d) detail the complete interaction process for the classical ZK equation ($\alpha=2.0$).
 Panel (b) shows the initial configuration at $T=0$ with two well-separated solitons propagating along the directions $\theta_1=0$ and $\theta_2=0$.
 Panel (c) captures the nonlinear interaction phase at $T=30$, where the larger soliton overtakes the smaller one, creating a complex merged wave structure.
-Panel (d) demonstrates the post-collision state at $T=60$, showing both solitons emerging with their original amplitudes and shapes preserved, confirming the near-elastic nature characteristic of soliton interactions in integrable systems.
+Panel (d) demonstrates the post-collision state at $T=60$, showing both solitons emerging with their original amplitudes and shapes preserved.
+The post-interaction profiles suggest that the method resolves the localized wave interaction without significant numerical distortion over the simulated time interval.

 The numerical simulation confirms several key physical and mathematical properties and is consistent with the theoretical prediction that soliton velocity scales linearly with amplitude in the ZK equation \cite{ZakharovKuznetsov1974}.
 This example validates the method's capability for simulating complex nonlinear wave phenomena and provides confidence in its application to more challenging problems in plasma physics and nonlinear wave theory.